LearnOnDemandSystems/docs/lod/cloud-security-review.md

 - #### AWS
     Anytime a student is required to build cloud resources in AWS, these resources will need to be explicitly allowed in an Access Control Policy.
 Once an Access Control Policy is added to the lab profile, a security review will be required.

 - #### Azure
     When using Azure, lab profiles containing a resource group and a User account with Contributor or Owner roles will be required to undergo a security review.

-### Security Review Revocation.
+### Security Review Management and Revocation.

-A lab profile will need to undergo an additional security review if the underlying ACP or Cloud Resource Template is changed or removed from the lab profile.
+A lab profile will need to undergo an additional security review if the underlying Access Control Policy(ACP) or Cloud Resource Template is changed or removed from the lab profile.
+A notification email will be sent to the owner's email address if configured on the lab profile.
+The lab will be unavailable to launch outside the Labondemand interface until the new security review is approved.
 When making a change that will impact lab profile(s), the following message will be displayed.

 ![](images/cloud-security-review.png)

-When making changes to an ACP or RT, any lab profiles that use those will have their security review approval revoked and will need to undergo a security review again by LODS staff.

 ### Alternatives to Security Review.